Skip to content

 The Truncation Trap

 If an AI agent asks "What is the user's core preference?", the most important memory might be 6 months old and slightly less semantically similar than a useless conversation from 5 minutes ago.
-If you pull the top-100 nearest vectors and then sort by importance, the vital 6-month-old memory was already dropped at step 1.
+If you pull the top-100 nearest vectors and then sort by importance, the vital 6-month-old memory was already dropped at step 1 — irreversibly lost before your application code ever sees it.

 The Fix: Fuse Everything

-Spector fuses temporal decay and importance directly into the scoring loop:
+Spector fuses temporal decay and importance directly into the scoring loop — every memory is evaluated against all signals simultaneously, in a single cache-friendly off-heap scan:

 \[\text{Similarity} = \frac{1}{1 + \text{L2\_Distance}(q, x)}\]